Acxiom/metalus/spark-pipeline-engine/readme.md

 DataFrame.

 This feature is useful for optimizing applications that run multiple pipelines that could benefit from reducing the number of times data is read from disk.
-Consider an application that runs two pipelins, during the execution of the first pipeline a DataFrame is created that reads from a parquet table and performs some operations.
+Consider an application that runs two pipelines, during the execution of the first pipeline a DataFrame is created that reads from a parquet table and performs some operations.
 The second pipeline also needs to read data from the parquet table.
 However, since the second pipeline may be restarted without the first pipeline being executed, it will need a step that reads the data from the parquet table.
 By passing the DataFrame from